wilson-mok/demo/README.md

 Source code folder: [Azure Databricks - Building your first pipeline](./Databricks/2-building-first-data-pipeline)

-## Azure Databricks | Getting started with Azure Databricks
+## Part 1: Azure Databricks | Getting started with Azure Databricks
 This is a four-part series on Azure Databricks.
 In this session, I will discuss:
    * Introduce Databricks and its features.
    * Compare the Databricks Community editions and Azure Databricks Premium editions.